ASKotze/ASKotze/README.md

 ### Hi there :earth_africa: :family:
-- 🔭 I’m currently working on the next phase in my life where I am studying Python.
+- 🔭 I’m currently working on the next phase of my life where I am studying Python.
 - 🌱 I’m currently studying Python which will hopefully lead me to a new career.
 - 👯 I’m looking to collaborate on anything Python.
 - 🤔 I’m looking for help with Python as well as Python career guidance and eventually a career in Python.